NATIONAL METEOR WATCH DAY

 Meteors are usually observed at night and are visible when they are about 34 to 70 miles above the Earth, and they often disintegrated at about 31 to 51 miles above.
 Their glow time is usually about a second.

-A small percent of meteoroids hit the Earth’s atmosphere and then skip back into space.
+Despite a large number of meteors we see, a small percent of meteoroids hit the Earth’s atmosphere and then skip back into space.

 The chemical composition and the speed of the meteoroid will cause different hues to the light.
 Possible colors and elements producing them include: